karan0207/appointy-synapse-task/startguide.md

 ## Login Credentials

 On frontend:
-- You can either signup new account or
+- You can signup new account

-- Use this for login:
-  - email: testuser@gmail.com
-  - password: 12345678
+Try to add:  Links, Image and Tasks